Chapter 3 (cont.) SECTION II

 COMMANDS ARE LIMITED TO TWO NOMINATIONS.
-Applicant packages are evaluated at each level of the submission process - supervisor, commander, functional official, and DA Secretariat Board.
+Applicant packages are evaluated at each level of the submission process - supervisor, command headquarters, and HQDA AFCP Selection Board.
 Applicants should indicate qualifications to include: demonstrated flexibility in work habits; ability to work in an unstructured environment; ability to work independently with minimum supervision, direction or assistance; and, an interest in legislative procedures, practices and techniques.
-Civilians selected to participate in this program will incur a service obligation of not less than three times the length of the 30-month training.
+Civilians selected to participate in this program will incur a service obligation of not less than three times the length of training.
 DAMO-TRV will notify ACOMs/ASSC/DRU/OAASA of selection results.

-Office of Chief Liason (OCLL) does not grant deferments.
+Office of Chief Liaison (OCLL) does not grant deferments.

-Tuition cost of approximately $25,000, travel and per diem, two (2) Congressional TDYs, and one PCS is centrally funded.
+Tuition cost of approximately $25,000, travel and per diem, and two (2) Congressional TDYs is centrally funded.